DecentralizedDerivatives/Deriveth/README.md

             var payloadData = solidityFunction.toPayload([]).data;
             var rawTx = {
                 nonce: nonceHex,
-                gasPrice: "0x04e3b29200", //this is a hack to get around issues on Ropsten via Infura
+                gasPrice: gasPriceHex, //this is a hack to get around issues on Ropsten via Infura
                 gasLimit: gasLimitHex,
                 to:contractAddress,
                 data: payloadData,